professorcode1/College-Time-Table-Scheduler/README.md

 - Each resource can be assosiated ban-time.
 Times where said resource cannot have/be used for a period.
 Professor who need to go home early, rooms reserved for other periods.
 Lunch break of student groups.
 - `User` also constitutes `courses` which are a combination of `professors`(those who teach it) and `groups`(those who learn it).
 A course is not useful for the generation of the schedule however it helps the user organise and query the data more easily.
 - A `course` is composed of `periods`.
 A period can have a set-time i.e. when a period needs to happen.
 For example, egnineering drawing tutorial needs to happen on monday morning period 2 as that is the only time the patial professor is available.
 Also if you choose not to assign a set-time to a period, you can also assign ban-time's.
 These define when a period can't happen.
 I.e. manufacturing lab cannot happen before lunch as the students may pass out from hunger.
 You can also choose not to define either.
 - If the `user` generates a schedule then said user also has one schedule object.
-A JSON object that maps all periods to a number(day and time) such that they don't have any conflicting resources and don't break the contraints set by the set-time/ban-time.
+The schedule is a JSON object that maps all periods to a number(day and time) such that they don't have any conflicting resources and don't break the contraints set by the set-time/ban-time.

 The database queries should be done in the form of procedures and functions implemented inside the database(instead of in the application).
 I didn't know this when I made this project as it was long before semester four started and hence I didn't yet start studying DBMS.
 This is also why I used MongoDB instead of MySQL which would have been the far more sensible choise (226 out of the 1278 lines in app.js are so that resources can be deletes without compromising the database integrity.
 To have the same effect in MySQL the only thing that would have to be done was to include `ON DELETE CASCADE` for all primary keys in the schema of all the relations).
 At the time of this project I simply did not know SQL.